-If the Pro features have been purchased and installed, the Stereonet page allows the user to view structural data on an equal area or equal angle stereonet.
+The Stereonet page allows the user to view structural data on an equal area or equal angle stereonet.
 The user can use filters to display a subset of the collected data.

 Mean Dip / Azimuth

 This option displays the mean resultant plane of all the planar data visible on the stereonet.
 The switch toggles whether the plane and pole are visible on the stereonet.
 The mean resultant plane is displayed as the thicker black pole and great circle.